South Sudan national football team: History

 South Sudan entered its first major international tournament in 2014, taking part in the 2015 Africa Cup of Nations qualification.
 As one of the four lowest ranked national teams in Africa, it entered in the preliminary stage and was scheduled to play against Eritrea, who withdrew, thus qualifying South Sudan for the first qualifying round.
 There, they played Mozambique over two legs, losing 5–0 at the Estádio do Zimpeto in Maputo, but hosting a goalless draw in the second leg which was held at the Khartoum Stadium in Sudan due to the South Sudanese Civil War.

 On 5 September 2015, South Sudan achieved their first official victory, a 1–0 home win against Equatorial Guinea in 2017 Africa Cup of Nations qualification.
 One month later South Sudan played their first ever match in FIFA World Cup Qualification, a 1–1 draw at home to Mauritania.
 South Sudan would lose both return matches 4–0.

 During 2019 AFCON qualifying the Bright Stars achieved their record win, defeating Djibouti 6–0 in Juba, however they lost all seven of their other matches meaning they remained among the lowest ranked teams in Africa.

 In October 2019, in the 2021 AFCON preliminary round, South Sudan won an away game for the first time, beating Seychelles 1–0 in Victoria to secure a 3–1 aggregate victory.
 This sees the Bright Stars advance to the qualifying group stage for the third consecutive edition.

-South Sudan were invited by FIFA to take part in 2021 FIFA Arab Cup as the only non-Arab League nation.
-However, they forfeited the qualifiers after several players tested positive on COVID-19.
+South Sudan is invited by FIFA to take part in FIFA Arab Cup qualification.